Exploring Speech Foundation Models for Speaker Diarization Across Lifespan: Introduction

-End-to-end neural diarization (EEND)~\cite{fujita2019end, fujita2019endp}, especially when combined with vector clustering (EEND-VC)~\cite{kinoshita2021integrating, kinoshita2021advances}, has recently achieved competitive performance on adult speech benchmark datasets.
+End-to-end neural diarization (EEND)~\cite{fujita2019end, fujita2019endp}, especially when combined with vector clustering (EEND-VC)~\cite{kinoshita2021integrating, kinoshita2021advances}, has recently achieved competitive results on adult speech datasets.
 In parallel, speech foundation models such as Whisper and WavLM provide rich acoustic and linguistic representations that can be integrated into diarization architectures.
 While these models have demonstrated strong transferability across speech recognition and understanding tasks, their behavior under age-related domain shift has not been systematically compared within a unified diarization framework.

 In this work, we conduct a comprehensive study of speech foundation models for speaker diarization involving speakers representing age groups from across the lifespan.
 Building on an EEND-VC framework, we leverage speech foundation models and evaluate them under three realistic scenarios: (1) zero-shot inference from adult-only training to child and older-adult speech, (2) joint multi-age training, and (3) domain adaptation via fine-tuning on target age groups.
-Experiments span popular adult meeting corpora and age-diverse conversational datasets, enabling a systematic analysis of cross-age generalization, demographic domain shift, and the relative effectiveness of joint training versus targeted adaptation.
-The results provide a comprehensive view of model behavior under age diversity and quantify how adaptation mitigates performance degradation.

-Our main contributions are summarized as follows: \begin{itemize} \item We present a systematic cross-lifespan benchmark of speech foundation models for speaker diarization, covering adult, child–adult, and older-adult conversational datasets$^\dagger$.
+Our main contributions are summarized as follows: \begin{itemize} \item We present a systematic cross-lifespan benchmark of speech foundation models for speaker diarization, covering adult, child–adult, and older-adult conversations$^\dagger$.

 \item We provide one of the first works of integrating Whisper encoders into an EEND-VC framework.